jinloes/elevator-control-system/README.md

 # Elevator Control System

-    The elevator system is split primarily into two main classes, ElevatorControlSystem and
+The elevator system is split primarily into two main classes ElevatorControlSystem and
 Elevator.
 ElevatorControlSystem is responsible for handling input and making decisions about what the elevators should do next.
 Elevator is just a model class that processes state change requests sent by the control system.
 The Elevator class is meant to be a "dumb" class that only what it is told to do by the control system.
 This makes the control system the engine of the overall system.

 Requirements
 ============